smogon/Porygon-Z/README.md

 Once you have your invite link, follow it and authorize your bot to join the server in question and it should show up in the userlist.

 ## Installing and starting the bot itself
 Now that your bot's account has been added to the server(s) you want it in, you need to setup the bot itself.
-First make sure you have [NodeJS](https://nodejs.org/en/) 10 or later installed.
+First make sure you have [Node.js](https://nodejs.org/en/) 10 or later installed.
 Next, clone the bot with git or download and unzip the bot's files.
 Once you have your files, create a file called `.env` in the root folder of your bot. `.env`'s contents should look like this:
 ```
 TOKEN=BOT_TOKEN
 ADMINS=SNOWFLAKE,SNOWFLAKE,...
 PREFIX=!
 ```
 where `BOT_TOKEN` is the token (your bot's "password") found on the bot tab of your application.
-After that run `npm i --production` to install dependencies (exclude the `--production` flag if you plan to contribute to Porygon-Z so that developer dependencies are installed too).
+After that run `npm install` to install dependencies.
 Meanwhile `OWNERS` is a comma serpated list of discord user snowflakes.
 You can get a user's snowflake by enabling developer mode in your discord account's user settings and then right clicking the user and selecting `Copy ID` from the dropdown.
 Owners will bypass all permission checks on all servers.
 After that running `node bot` should start your bot up.

 ## License